RammySekham/Exercises_on_Pagila/README.md

           %sql
           Select rating from film limit 5;

- My exercises are contained in three files:
+ My exercises are contained in these files:

          1. create_fact_dimensions_table  & ETL_3NF_to_factdimtables: Conversion of 3NF form to Dimensional form